Assistant Professor of Technical & Professional Communication

 - A.B.
 Mathematics, Vassar College

-Dr. Fiss teaches rhetoric, science writing, the internship class, and graduate seminars in rhetoric and composition and scientific and technical communication.
+Dr. Fiss teaches rhetoric, science writing, technical communication, and graduate seminars in public understandings of science and technical and scientific communication.
 He is a member of the Scientific and Technical Communication Steering Committee and serves as an advisor for the Society for Technical Communication student chapter.
-Also, as director of the Humanities Internship Program, he meets with students about any stage of the internship process.
+As former director of the Humanities Internship Program, he is willing to meet with students about any stage of the internship process.
 Lastly, he is very interested in STEAM (STEM + Arts) initiatives at Michigan Tech and beyond.

 - History of Engineering and Mathematics Education